 Time limits to contest a will

 The time limits to contest a will

 Contesting a will means challenging its validity in court, but Australian law sets strict time limits on when this can be done.
-Understanding these deadlines is important if you believe a will is invalid or were unfairly excluded from an estate.
+These deadlines are relevant to people who believe a will is invalid or were excluded from an estate.
 This guide explains the timeframes that apply and what factors may affect your ability to contest a will.

+Time limits to contest a will